 Balance Sheet Treatment

-On the balance sheet under ASC 842, the Right of Use (ROU) Asset is reduced by the expected loss, which is calculated as the present value of the remaining obligation of the head lease less the present value of the sublease income.
-Any tenant improvement assets on the balance sheet are written off at the time of cease use.
+Under ASC 842, the Right of Use (ROU) Asset is reduced by the expected loss — calculated as the present value of the remaining head lease obligation less the present value of sublease income.
+Any tenant improvement assets are written off at the time of cease use.

 P&L and EBITDA Treatment